Emergent Spacetime and Cosmic Inflation: Emergent spacetime from matrix model

 The gauge theory side of the duality is described by the set of large $N$ matrices that consists of an associative, but NC, algebra $\mathcal{A}_N$.
 By choosing a proper vacuum such as Eq. \eq{vaccum}, a matrix in $\mathcal{A}_N$ is regarded as a linear representation of an operator acting on a separable Hilbert space $\mathcal{H}$.
-That is, the matrix algebra $\mathcal{A}_N$ is realized as a representation of an operator algebra $\mathcal{A}_\theta$ on the Hilbert space $\mathcal{H}$, i.e., $\mathcal{A}_N \cong \mathrm{End} (\mathcal{H})$.
+That is, the matrix algebra $\mathcal{A}_N$ is realized as a linear representation of an operator algebra $\mathcal{A}_\theta$ on the Hilbert space $\mathcal{H}$, i.e., $\mathcal{A}_N \cong \mathrm{End} (\mathcal{H})$.
 Consequently the algebra $\mathcal{A}_N$ is isomorphically mapped to the NC $\star$-algebra $\mathcal{A}_\theta$, as Eq. \eq{mat-phi} has clearly illustrated.
 The gravity side of the duality is defined by associating the derivation $\mathfrak{D}$ of the algebra $\mathcal{A}_\theta$ with a quantized frame bundle $\widehat{\mathfrak{X}}(\mathcal{M})$ of an emergent spacetime manifold $\mathcal{M}$.
 The noncommutativity of an underlying algebra is thus crucial to realize the emergent gravity.
-As we discussed in footnote \ref{coulomb}, this is the reason why we need the Moyal-Heisenberg vacuum \eq{moyal-vac} instead of the conventional Coulomb branch vacuum \cite{part1}.
-If we choose the conventional vacuum, we will fail to realize the isomorphism between $\mathcal{A}_N$ and $\mathcal{A}_\theta$.
-After all, in order to describe a quantum geometry mathematically, we need to find a right NC algebra.\footnote{The explicit realization of the duality chain \eq{duality-chain} depends on the data of the matrix algebra $\mathcal{A}_N$.
-In particular, the vacuum of the algebra $\mathcal{A}_N$ depends on the rank $N$ and the number of linearly independent matrices.
-Given the data of $\mathcal{A}_N$, the vacuum will be specified by choosing a most primitive one so that more general solutions are generated by deforming the primitive vacuum as we already implemented in Eq. \eq{gen-sol}.
-For instance, for our particular choice given by $N \to \infty$ and {\it even} number of matrices, the Moyal-Heisenberg algebra \eq{moyal-vac} is the most primitive vacuum for quantum gravity.
-This statement may be regarded as a quantum version of the Darboux theorem in symplectic geometry.}
+This is the reason why we need the Moyal-Heisenberg vacuum \eq{moyal-vac} instead of the conventional Coulomb branch vacuum \cite{ly-jkps}.
+After all, in order to describe a quantum geometry properly, it is necessary to distinguish two types of vacuum in the Coulomb branch: diagonalizable vs. non-diagonalizable vacua.